-3.4.3.
-Regional ITS Needs and Customized Market Packages
+3.4.3 Regional ITS Needs and Customized Market Packages

-The regional ITS needs gathered from stakeholders through the various workshops conducted, shown earlier in Table 2, drove the market package customization.
-Those needs are matched to their respective market package(s) in Table 6.
-Not all market packages included in the architecture are matched to needs in Table 6 because some market packages already exist or there is not an immediate need in the Region that is encompassed by the market package.
+The regional ITS needs gathered from stakeholders through the various workshops conducted, shown earlier in Table 3, drove the market package customization.
+Those needs are matched to their respective market package(s) in Table 7.
+Not all market packages included in the architecture are matched to needs in Table 7 because some market packages already exist or there is not an immediate need in the Region that is encompassed by the market package.

-Table 6 - ITS Needs and Corresponding Market Packages
+Table 7 - ITS Needs and Corresponding Market Packages

 ITS Need Market Package Traffic Management Need a coordinated and closed loop signal system in the City of Lawrence.
 ATMS03 Need to coordinated upcoming signal system interconnect project with the fiber backbones of the City of Lawrence and Douglas County.
 ATMS03 Need improved dissemination of incident information to emergency management, transit, and school bus dispatch.
 ATMS08 Need to develop alternate traffic signal timing plans for use during KU events.
-ATMS03 Need to develop alternate traine signal timing plans for use during NO events.
-ATIS06 Traveler Information Need to add roadside traveler information systems throughout the Region, including DMS ATMS06 ATMS08 Need to provide real time information on websites for travelers ATIS01 ATIS02 Emergency Management Need emergency vehicle signal preemption for the City of Lawrence Police.
-ATMS03 Need entergency vehicle signal preemption for the City of Lawrence Folice.
-EM02 Need to be able to view any CCTV camera deployments (including toll roads) at Douglas County 911 Dispatch.
-ATMS08 Need to be able to bring back incident information and other data from police mobile data terminals (MDTs).
-EM01 Need reverse calling are expense, clert eveters in additional areas EM06 Need reverse calling emergency alert system in additional areas.
-EM10 Need to be able to get real-time information and video images from helicopters to emergency dispatchers.
+ATMS03 Traveler Information Need to add roadside traveler information systems throughout the Region, including DMS.
+ATMS06 Need to provide real time information on websites for travelers.
+ATMS08 ATIS01 ATIS02 Emergency Management Need emergency vehicle signal preemption for the City of Lawrence Police.
+ATMS03 EM02 Need to be able to view any CCTV camera deployments (including toll roads) at Douglas County 911 Dispatch.
+ATMS08 Need to be able to bring back incident information and other data from police MDTs.
+EM01 Need reverse calling emergency alert system in additional areas.
+EM06 EM10 Need to be able to get real-time information and video images from helicopters to emergency dispatchers.
 EM01 Maintenance and Construction Management Need additional weather detection.
 MC03 Need flood and ice detection at locations in both the City and the County and to be able to share this information with emergency management, transit, and school bus dispatch.
 MC03 MC04 Need automated road closure capabilities for remote locations prone to flooding or icing.
-ATMS21 ATMS08 Need improved dissemination of road closure information to emergency management, MC04 transit, and school bus dispatch.
-MC10 Public Transportation Management Need AVL for Lawrence Transit Vehicles APTS01 Need video camera surveillance on Lawrence Transit vehicles, local record only initially, but in the future might be interested in real time feeds.
+ATMS21 Need improved dissemination of road closure information to emergency management, transit, and school bus dispatch.
+ATMS08 MC04 MC10 Public Transportation Management Need AVL for Lawrence Transit Vehicles.
+APTS01 Need video camera surveillance on Lawrence Transit vehicles, local record only initially, but in the future might be interested in real time feeds.
 APTS05 Need automated passenger counters for Lawrence Transit.
 APTS10 Need electronic fare collection for Lawrence Transit.
 APTS04 Need improved transit traveler information for Lawrence Transit including real-time next bus arrival information.
-ATPS01 APTS08 Need signal priority for Lawrence Transit vehicles.
-APTS09 1

-ITS Need Market Package Need automated passenger counters for KU Transit.
-APTS10 Archived Data Management Need to consider data archiving as ITS technologies are implemented and data becomes more available AD1 AD2
+APTS01 APTS08 Need signal priority for Lawrence Transit vehicles.
+APTS09 Need automated passenger counters for KU Transit.
+APTS10 Archived Data Management Need to consider data archiving as ITS technologies are implemented and data becomes more available.
+AD1 AD2

-3.5.
-Architecture Interfaces
+3.5 Architecture Interfaces

 While it is important to identify the various systems and stakeholders as part of the Regional ITS Architecture, a primary purpose of the architecture is to identify the connectivity between transportation systems in the Lawrence-Douglas County Region.
-The interconnect diagram shown previously in

-Figure 4 documents the high-level relationships of the subsystems and terminators in the Lawrence-Douglas County Region and the associated local projects and systems.
+The interconnect diagram shown previously in Figure 4 documents the high-level relationships of the subsystems and terminators in the Lawrence-Douglas County Region and the associated local projects and systems.
 The customized market packages represent services that can be deployed as an integrated capability, and the market package diagrams show the information flows between the subsystems and terminators that are most important to the operation of the market packages.
 How these systems interface with each other is an integral part of the overall ITS architecture.

-3.5.1.
-Element Connections
+3.5.1 Element Connections